-Once you've defined how to build your ML environment using a Dockerfile and actually built an image on your local machine, the next step is making that image available elsewhere or obtaining pre-built images created by others.
-This is where Docker registries and repositories come into play.
-Think of a registry as a centralized storage and distribution system for Docker images, much like PyPI serves Python packages or GitHub hosts code repositories.
+docker rundocker-compose.ymlBuilding a Docker image locally is often the first step; the ability to make that image available elsewhere or obtain pre-built images created by others is equally important.
+Docker registries and repositories address this need.
+A registry is a centralized storage and distribution system for Docker images, much like PyPI serves Python packages or GitHub hosts code repositories.

 A Docker registry is a service that stores and distributes Docker images.
 It can be public or private.
 The most well-known public registry is Docker Hub, which serves as the default registry for the Docker command-line tool.

 Within a registry, images are organized into repositories.
 A repository holds different versions (tags) of a specific image.
-For example, Docker Hub hosts repositories for official Python images (python
+For example, Docker Hub hosts repositories for official Python images (python), popular databases like PostgreSQL (postgres), and, importantly for ML, core frameworks like TensorFlow (tensorflow/tensorflow) and PyTorch (pytorch/pytorch).

 The standard naming convention for a Docker image follows this pattern: